 About the Author:

 Joey graduated from Christopher Newport University in 2007 and began working in the insurance industry that summer.
-Prior to joining IA/MMA, Joey worked as an underwriter in the middle market at Travelers and The Hartford.
+Prior to joining MMA, Joey worked as an underwriter in the middle market at Travelers and The Hartford.
 Throughout his time in underwriting, he worked with a variety of customers in many industries to help provide programs tailored to their needs.
 Many of the accounts he worked on were larger real estate firms often with development operations.
 Throughout his career, he has maintained an approach of effective communication all the while putting his clients first.
-In 2019, Joey joined Insurance Associates, a Marsh & McLennan Agency LLC Company, and he will be taking on the role of Account Executive.
+In 2019, Joey joined Marsh & McLennan Agency, known locally as Insurance Associates, and he will be taking on the role of Account Executive.
 As an Account Executive Joey will be responsible for managing account relationships in all aspects and making sure clients have a premier insurance programs suited to fit their needs.
 Joey is married with three children.
 When not focused on work, he enjoys playing golf, watching the Nationals, and playing with his children.